turingtechPK/front-end-test-beginner/README.md

 ## Performance Criteria

 You need to perform this task by creating a new VueJs/Angular/React project while writing custom HTML and CSS.
+You can however choose to do this without using a framework as well ONLY in case you are not comfortable with the above frameworks.
 Your performance will be judged on the basis of following:

 - Matching of your task with the design.
 - Project structure according to the framework